 Frank Swain writes and talks about science.

-He is Communities Editor at New Scientist, and has written for the Times, Telegraph, Guardian, Wired, New Scientist, BBC Focus, BBC Future, Slate, Microbiologist, Stylist, IET, and Plastic Rhino.
+He is Communities Editor at New Scientist, and has written for the Times, Telegraph, Guardian, Wired, New Scientist, BBC Focus, BBC Future, Mosaic, Slate, Microbiologist, Stylist, Salon, IET, Rhizome, and Plastic Rhino among others.
 He is the creator of Futures Exchange on Medium and SciencePunk at National Geographic’s ScienceBlogs portal.

-His broadcast work includes developing programs for BBC Radio 4 and Bravo, as well as advising for other networks.
+His broadcast work includes developing and presenting programs for BBC Radio 4 and Bravo, as well as advising for other networks.
 He’s appeared on BBC Radios 5Live, 4, Oxford and Three Counties; and Newstalk.ie as well as More4 News, to discuss science topics.

-Frank has hosted science events at the Wellcome Trust, the London Barbican, Amsterdam’s Sonic Acts arts festival, the BA Festival of Science, the Secret Garden Party and Shambala festivals, and spoken at schools and universities across the country including Cambridge, Imperial College London, and the Royal College of Art.
+Frank has hosted science events at the Wellcome Trust, the London Barbican, Amsterdam’s Sonic Acts arts festival, Brighton’s Improving Reality, the BA Festival of Science, the Secret Garden Party and Shambala festivals, and spoken at schools and universities across the country including Cambridge, Imperial College London, and the Royal College of Art.

 His first book, How to Make a Zombie, was published in June 2013 by OneWorld Publications.
 Here he is talking about zombies:

 Frank has a history of making zines, being a filthy scenester, stage-managing burlesque shows, climbing buildings, harrying his betters, arguing the toss and generally being a force for good.